Industrial Designs Act, 2003

-The Industrial Designs Act, 2003 (ACT 660) is a Ghanaian act to revise the enactments on the protection of industrial designs and to provide for related matters.
-The Act is one of the Seven Acts that exist to protect Intellectual Property Rights in Ghana namely; Protection against Unfair Competition Act, 2000 (Act 589); Industrial Designs Act, 2003 (Act 660); Geographical Indications Act, 2003 (Act 659); Patents Act, 2003 (Act 657); Trademarks Act, 2004 (Act 664); Layout-Designs (Topographies) of Integrated Circuits Act, 2004 (Act 667) and Copyrights Act, 2005 (Act 690).
+The Industrial Designs Act, 2003 (Act 660) is a Ghanaian act to revise the enactments on the protection of industrial designs and to provide for related matters.
+The act is one of the seven acts that exist to protect Intellectual Property Rights in Ghana namely; Protection against Unfair Competition Act, 2000 (Act 589); Industrial Designs Act, 2003 (Act 660); Geographical Indications Act, 2003 (Act 659); Patent Act, 2003 (Act 657); Trademarks Act, 2004 (Act 664); Layout-Designs (Topographies) of Integrated Circuits Act, 2004 (Act 667) and Copyright Act, 2005 (Act 690).

 Purpose

 Before the coming into force of the Act, the following are reasons the Parliament of Ghana considered to be the purpose of which the Bill should become an Act to cater for industrial designs.

 The purpose of the Bill is to enhance the operation of the laws on the protection of industrial designs.
 This is being effected by expanding the law on the industrial designs to include the accepted international provisions under the TRIPS Agreement.
 In the course of this, the existing legislation on textile designs have also been revised and incorporated into this Bill.

 The definition of an industrial design includes everything which in the appearance of a product, causes an aesthetic impression, in other words, anything which gives an impression received by the sense of sight can be an industrial design.
 This definition excludes from protection elements in a design which are only for obtaining a technical result and hence cannot be claimed to be as a result of personal creativity.
 Such elements may be within the domains of Patent Law and outside the protection conferred under Industrial Design Law.

 Also, under this Bill, an industrial design is registrable if it is new, it has not been disclosed to the public anywhere in the world and it is not contrary to public order or morality.

 Another purpose is to cater for the situation in which two or more persons have created the same industrial design independently of each other, clause 3 applies the first-to-file system to determine who has the right to the registration of an industrial design.

 The Industrial Designs Act was enacted by the Parliament of Ghana and came into force on 31 December 2003 after receiving Presidential assent and fully named, INDUSTRIAL DESIGNS ACT, 2003 (ACT 660) to cater for issues surrounding Industrial Designs in Ghana.
 The Act was expressed as an act to revise the enactments on the protection of industrial designs and to provide for related matters.
 Before the birth of the Act, there was the United Kingdom Designs (protection) ordinance (Cap 182) and also the Textiles Designs (Registration) Decree, 1973 (N.R.C.D.
 213), the decree provided for the registration and protection of textile design and is presently the law regulating the registration and protection of textile designs in Ghana.